 The ultimate aim is to have a content market strategy that encourages your audience to share your internal content on their social media channels.
 In doing so, you build an army of loyal brand advocates.

 That’s not the only reason brands and content writers are desperate for external content opportunities.
 Building a healthy, diverse profile of backlinks has become crucial to off-page SEO.
+But it does come with a lot of effort as link building takes time, so that’s where agencies which provides link building service such as Ghost Marketing come into play.

 a) Off-Page SEO